ChanMyae MgCho

 ChanMyae MgCho (ချမ်းမြေ့မောင်ချို; born 20 September 1999) is a Burmese singer.
 She rose to prominence following her finish as the runner-up on the third season of Myanmar Idol.

 Early life and education

 ChanMyae MgCho was born on 20 September 1999 in Yangon, Myanmar.
 She is the youngest daughter of Maung Maung Cho, a sailor and his wife Ei Ei, a singer who was famous around 1990s.
 She has an elder brother, Thura MgCho, is an actor.
 She graduated high school at Practising School Yangon Institute of Education.
-She admitted to Dagon University majoring Law subject and currently, she is an undergraduate.
+She was admitted to Dagon University, majoring in law.

 Career

 Career beginning

 MgCho began singing at her age ten.
 She sang covered songs inserting with her own lyrics.
 She created her own short video clips, sang covered songs on social media.
 She has street singing experience when she visited to Singapore, in 2015.
 She participated in school events and sang songs for her teachers and friends.

 In 2017, she sang a song together with her mom as her very first duet song on stage at her age of 18.
 Then, she started her first step of challenging which is Myanmar Idol Season 3 competition.